 What are students saying about study partners?

-LSC made over 1,000 study partner matches in Fall 2020!
+LSC has made thousands of study partner matches!
 What do students find useful about studying with other students?

-- “It was helpful to just have a support system with another student especially in a course with such limited student interaction by default.”
+- “It was helpful to just have a support system with another student.”

 - “It helped me gauge how in depth I was supposed to know the material for my class, and it helps a lot to work together when you get stuck.”